 - What Content Should I Be Sharing on My Personal LinkedIn?

 Ensure take-up of your social media policy

 - Create a draft of your policy and get it signed off by senior management/MD.

 - Get buy-in from marketing leads/senior management, etc.

-- Confirm update schedule and location of digital document.
+- Confirm update schedule and location of the digital document.

-- Raise awareness of its creation and announce launch.
+- Raise awareness of its creation and announce the launch.

 - Launch - via email, meeting, 1-on-1 discussions, etc., get sign-off from required employees.

 If you’re looking to get started with your social media policy, ask a digital marketing agency for advice, speak to your HR department, or browse online for some fantastic templates to get yours underway!